We’ve just returned from a fabulous week on the Oregon coast.

 It wasn’t hard to spot two black birds with long pointy red beaks, parent Black Oystercatchers, busy tending to their single downy chick.

 Tip: Exploring the tidepools, don’t use sticks to poke into open anemones.
 Anemones are doing their best to survive at low tide, and this makes it quite difficult.
 Also, rocks exposed at low tide are covered with anemone colonies all closed up, they look brownish with bits of shells stuck to them.
 Don’t walk on the rocks, as you’ll squish all the anemones under foot.

 Wandering north on the beach, toward the South Jetty, kids can play in driftwood forts and it’s the best area to collect colored stones (look for agates too).

 Here you’ll find fish markets, bookstores, toy store, cafes and bakeries, restaurants, chocolate shop, farmers market on Friday and Saturdays in summer.
 Face Rock Creamery has locally made cheeses and Umpqua ice cream (delicious).

-Check out sculptures such as the “Flip-Flop Fish,” (made from flip-flops of course), stryofoam coral reef and whale skeleton, giant jellyfish, musical sea-star (play tunes with glass bottles embedded in the sculpture).
-Close the curtains and step into a bio-luminescent sea cave, with tidepool creatures that glow in the dark.
-The galley is a gem!
+Check out sculptures such as the “Flip-Flop Fish” (above, made from flip-flops of course), a tufted puffin, stryofoam coral reef and whale skeleton, giant jellyfish, musical sea-star (play tunes with glass bottles embedded in the sculpture), step into a bio-luminescent sea cave, with tidepool creatures that glow in the dark.

 Walking along the boardwalk, we spotted a summer artwork show “Coastal Creatures – Real or Imagined,” paintings done by local Bandon children in grades 1 – 12.
 Such talented artists!